msc-acse/acse-9-independent-research-project-JiaYe-Mao/README.md

 python ../../opal.py fpc.opal
 ```

 Because some problem exist in Linux version Keras (Loss in training will explode after a certain steps), the training have to be done in other OS.
 We have only tested it on MacOS.
-Copy the interpolated_matrix files into same directory with ae_training.py on a MacOS computer and run the scipt
+Copy the interpolated_matrix files into same directory with ae_training.py on a MacOS computer and run the scipt.

 ```
-python ae_training.py  (on MacOS)
+python dd_training_ae_general.py  (on MacOS)
 ```

 This step will give you two models, 'encoder_dd.h5' and 'decoder_dd.h5'.